adrianamoraru/adf-automation-qa/starter/README.md

 - `npm install @babel/core @babel/register --save-dev`

 ## Description
-First time when I use protractor&javascript.
+It is first time when I use protractor&javascript.
 This setup doesn't works for me, so to run the test I added another (local)setup.(it is commented in conf.js).

 - run tests: - `webdriver-manager start`